-Back in 2011, Google quietly rolled out the YouTube.com/movies section.
-Since then, its library of titles you can rent, purchase, or stream has grown considerably, adding up to more movies than you could watch in a lifetime.
-If you don’t want to pay for a streaming service like Netflix or HBO, you can view some free movies on Youtube, but it’s tough to find stuff that isn’t illegally uploaded in poor quality.
+Google quietly began rolling out the youtube.com/movies section in 2011.
+Since then, its library of titles for rent, purchase, or streaming has grown considerably, adding up to more movies than you could watch in a lifetime.
+If you don’t want to pay for a streaming service like Netflix or HBO, you can view some free movies on YouTube, but it’s tough to find stuff that isn’t illegally uploaded or in poor quality.

 A rare example of a successful Kickstarter film, Kung Fury promised its backers a spectacular homage to ’80s action films, and it delivered.
 Director David Sandberg also plays the lead, Kung Fury, a detective who gained superhuman fighting abilities after being simultaneously struck by a bolt of lightning and bitten by a cobra.
 Kung Fury uses his supreme combat skills to clean up the filthy streets of Miami, but faces his greatest challenge when no less a villain than Adolf Hitler (Jorma Taccone) arrives, intent on conquering all of time through his own mastery of kung fu.

 If it’s not apparent already, Kung Fury is a film that makes no attempts at seriousness.
-That’s not all, either; a full-length sequel is on its way, with Michael Fassbender, Arnold Schwarzenegger, and David Hasselhoff involved.
+That’s not all, either; a full-length sequel is on its way, with Michael Fassbender, Arnold Schwarzenegger, and David Hasselhoff involved in varying capacities.
 Yeah.

 If you’ve never heard of Reefer Madness, you might be living under a rock.
 No matter your views on marijuana use, this absurd 1936 movie was made to “educate” young Americans on the dangers of drug abuse, but really it’s a propaganda film produced by a church group and distributed by notorious exploitation producer Dwain Esper.